Johnny Lightning is making Diecast LeMons Racers

 There are so many more great ones out there too, of course.
 And no I didn’t include the Ranchero or the Uberbird since you can safely assume of course I want those made too!
 I have to assume some LeMons cars will be tough due to too-close licensing issues relative to actual cars, but hopefully Johnny Lightning keeps cranking these out.
 My goal is a desk overflowing with small versions of truly wonderful shitty cars.

-11 responses to “Johnny Lightning is making Diecast LeMons Racers”
+11 thoughts on “Johnny Lightning is making Diecast LeMons Racers”

 Either way, this particular car is essentially paint mods to a car Johnny Lightning already tooled up–a 98 Civic–so it was easy for them to do.
 I think tooling would be too expensive for a diecast of anything that sprung from the imagination of Speedycop (with a few exceptions like the Donk), and for something like Prickstine/The Homer, there would be additional licensing fees to Steven King or The Simpsons, et. al.